Did Gussie get to dance at her granddaughter’s wedding?

 - Where was Gussie born?

-- Where did Gussie live as a little girl
+- Where and how did Gussie live as a little girl?

 - Did Gussie have any contact with her family in Latvia once she came to the US?